AKikhaev/AirPlayerRunner/README.md

 1. Download or clone the repository to your local machine.
 2. Open the solution in Visual Studio.
 3. Build the solution to generate the executable (`AirPlayerRunner.exe`).
 4. Put original (`AirPlayer.exe`) in the same folder.
-You can use international english versio or chinese.
+You can use international english version or chinese version.
 5. Make in windows Task Scheduler a task to run the file AirPlayerRunner.exe on windows start with admin privileges.
 6. Enjoy automatically start.